 One of the great names of East European club football, and a uniquely shaped badge.

-And the head ?
-An ancient Greek hero called Ajax, drawn using 11 separate lines to represent each of the players in the team.
+And what's the story with the head?
+It's an ancient Greek hero called Ajax, drawn using 11 separate lines to represent each of the players in the team.

 They're from the steel city.

 They're nicknamed the Blades.

 They play in red and white.